Skip to main content

 Lease timeouts vs grace periods

 The grace period and the lease period are connected.
 As mentioned above, the default lease timeout is 30 seconds, which means NFSv4 clients must check in with the server at least every 30 seconds or they lose their leases and, in turn, their locks.
 The grace period exists to allow an NFS server to rebuild lease/lock data, and it defaults to 45 seconds.
-ONTAP requires the grace period to be 15 seconds longer than the lease period.
+The grace period must be longer than the lease period.
 This ensures that an NFS client environment that is designed to renew leases at least every 30 seconds will have the ability to check in with the server after a restart.
 A grace period of 45 seconds ensures that all those clients that expect to renew their leases at least every 30 seconds definitely have the opportunity to do so.

-If a 30 second timeout isn't acceptable, you could choose to extend the lease period.
-If you want to increase the lease timeout to 60 seconds in order to withstand a 60 second network outage, you're going to have to increase the grace period to at least 75 seconds.
-ONTAP requires it to be 15 seconds higher than the lease period.
+If you want to increase the lease timeout to 60 seconds in order to withstand a 60 second network outage, you're going to have to increase the grace period as well.
 That means you're going to experience longer IO pauses during controller failover.

 This shouldn't normally be a problem.
 Typical users only update ONTAP controllers once or twice per year, and unplanned failover due to hardware failures are extremely rare.
-In addition, if you had a network where a 60-second network outage was a concerning possibility, and you needed to the lease timeout to 60 seconds, then you probably wouldn't object to rare storage system failover resulting in a 75 second pause either.
+In addition, if you had a network where a 60-second network outage was a concerning possibility, and you needed to the lease timeout to 60 seconds, then you probably wouldn't object to rare storage system failover resulting in a 61 second pause either.
 You've already acknowledged you have a network that's pausing for 60+ seconds rather frequently.